UCANR-IGIS/uavimg/README.md

 **Note**: image locations and footprints are based on the metadata saved in the image files (e.g., height above the launch point, compass direction of the camera).
-Thus they should considered as *esimates only*.
+Thus they should considered as *estimates only*.

 ##### Data Requirements